All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Your hormones follow a circadian rhythm.
 Growth hormone naturally peaks during deep sleep.
 Cortisol rises in the early morning.
 Insulin fluctuates based on when and what you eat.
 These natural rhythms interact with the peptides you take.

 For example, growth hormone secretagogues work best when insulin levels are low.
-If you inject CJC-1295 or Ipamorelin right after a carb-heavy meal, elevated insulin can blunt the growth hormone response.
+If you inject CJC-1295 or Ipamorelin right after a carb-heavy meal, improved insulin can blunt the growth hormone response.
 The peptide still works, but you may not get the full benefit.

 Healing peptides like are less sensitive to meal timing, but consistency still matters.
 Taking them at the same time each day helps maintain steady levels in your system.